cagov/covid19.ca.gov-site-handbook/pages/content-types.md

 Put important information in an info box to help readers find it quickly while skimming.
 If the content is urgent, use an alert instead.

 ## Page indexes
-A way to give users an outline of a long page is to add a page index at the top.
+A way to help users find information easily on a long page is to add a page index at the top.

 * Start with a brief sentence that states the most important takeaway on the page.
-* Follow with text that introduces the index, like "On this page:"
+* Follow with text that introduces the index, like "On this page you will find:"
 * Make a bulleted, bolded list of the h2 headers on the page.
 Do not link subheaders.
 If something is important enough to appear in the page index, elevate it to an h2 header.
 * Make each h2 header an anchor link, and link each item in the index to its corresponding header.
+* Keep the page index to 6 items or less.
+Fit smaller ideas under larger, umbrella ideas.